Async Privacy Request Spec

 Interpretation rules:

-- testnet example/demo contracts may differ from the canonical callback consumer; always trust instead of older examples
+- testnet example/demo contracts may differ from the shared optional callback adapter; always trust instead of older examples

 - blank / unpublished registry fields mean there is no shared stable publication yet, not that a temporary internal deployment never existed